muggenstuermer/MU_Anno1800_Mod_Collection/[Gameplay] Fire_Station_MU/README.md

 ### The Fire Brigade Institute:

 - Reach of the emergency forces (compared to the original) : +8%.
-- Emergency forces ( compared to the original ) : +300% (4 units)
+- Emergency forces ( compared to the original ) : +300% (4 units).
 - Emergency forces Movement rate (compared to the original) : +30%.
-- Emergency forces Execution speed (compared to the original) : +100%
+- Emergency forces Execution speed (compared to the original) : +100%.
 - Reduces the risk of fire (compared to the original) : +45%.
 - Range of fire reduction (compared to the original) : +60%.